Favorite Quotes

 What is your favorite guilty pleasure?

-How do you define success as creative?
-How do you hold yourself accountable?
+How do you define success as a creative?

 When do you discuss things with your inner critic?